ohadschn/letsencrypt-webapp-renewer/README.md

 You can run the `Get-AzureEnvironment` PowerShell cmdlet to get the required values.
 For more information about configuring sovereign clouds see: https://github.com/sjkp/letsencrypt-siteextension/wiki/Azure-Germany,-US-or-China.

+### DNS Challenge
+You may use the ACME DNS challenge instead of the HTTP challenge.
+Currently only Azure DNS is supported, and it can be activated using the following configuration:
+1. `letsencrypt:webAppName-azureDnsZoneName` (e.g. `yourDomain.com`)
+2. `letsencrypt:webAppName-azureDnsRelativeRecordSetName` (e.g. `yourSubDomain`)
+3. `letsencrypt:webAppName-azureDnsTenantId` (optional, defaults to Web App Tenant ID)
+4. `letsencrypt:webAppName-azureDnsSubscriptionId` (optional, defaults to Web App Subscription ID)
+5. `letsencrypt:webAppName-azureDnsResourceGroup` (optional, defaults to Web App Resource Group)
+6. `letsencrypt:webAppName-azureDnsClientId` (optional, defaults to Web App Client ID)
+7. `letsencrypt:webAppName-azureDnsClientSecret` (optional, defaults to Web App Client Secret)

 ### Site Deployment Slots
 In order to specify a Site Deployment Slot for a given web app, use the following syntax for the web app's name: `webAppName{siteSlotName}`.
 For example, if you have a `foo` site with no deployment slots and a `bar` site with `staging` and `prod` deployment slots, configure `letsencrypt:webApps` to be `foo;bar{staging};bar{prod}`.
 Different deployment slots are treated as different web apps and the normal setting rules apply, so you would still need to configure the regular settings for each of them (e.g. `letsencrypt:foo-subscriptionId`, `letsencrypt:bar{staging}-subscriptionId`, `letsencrypt:bar{prod}-subscriptionId` and so forth).